 Metro Council Passes Fiscal Year 2018-2019 Budget

 On Tuesday, the Metro Council passed the Operating and Capital Budgets for Fiscal Year 2018-2019.
 The Budget contains expenditures of approximately $877 million, of which $120 million will be spent on capital projects.
-The Metro Council’s vote followed more than 30 hours of hearings over the course of the past two months.
-The approved budget included changes that brought about more accountability to the way the Mayor’s Office spends taxpayer funds as well as additional resources for public safety, tools for addressing drug addiction and fixes for our failing infrastructure.
+The Metro Council’s vote on Tuesday night followed more than 30 hours of budget hearings over the course of the past two months.

 Understanding that people expect results, the Republican members of the Metro Council continue to work together and pool their funds to help fix roads and improve parks more quickly.
-Rather than having small portions of a street paved, members of the caucus work together to save funds and get more done.
+Rather than having small portions of a street paved, members of the caucus work together to save funds and can get more done.
 In total, Republican members of the Metro Council allocated 89% of all discretionary spending for paving/sidewalks with the remaining 11% going towards park improvements.
 This spring saw the unveiling of a $1.3 million overhaul of AB Sawyer Park as well as work to connect the Northeast Regional Library to the park.
 We also have new pickeleball and mini-soccer courts opening at DePres Park and the replacement of a fence and enhancements at a press box at Highview Park all either completed or underway.

-Unfortunately, while there were some successes, this budget failed to take the necessary steps needed to reduce spending on questionable priorities such as bike lanes, youth works programs and other pet projects of the Mayor.
-Rather than focusing on fixing infrastructure such as construction of a new police headquarters, addressing jail overcrowding or crumbling roads and sidewalks.
+Unfortunately, while there were some successes, this budget failed to take the necessary steps needed to reduce spending on what Councilwoman Leet considers questionable priorities.
+Rather than focusing on fixing infrastructure such as the construction of a new police headquarters, addressing jail overcrowding or crumbling roads and sidewalks.
 Instead we saw a nearly $5 million increase to bike infrastructure, and more resources to a youth works program that has seen a decline in participation, as well as $18 million for an indoor track and field complex that doesn’t currently having its total financing secured or even figured out.
-In an age of increasing pension and health care costs, funding is truly limited.
-But it is hard to claim that our city is poor when the budget funds some of the programs and projects that are included within this year’s spending priorities.
+In an age of increasing pension and health care costs, funding is truly limited, but it is hard to claim that our city is poor when the budget funds some of the programs and projects that are included within this year’s spending priorities.

 District 7 Projects in the 2018-2019 Budget